 In spite of this, the practice of pulling what became known as a wooden Palmesel was not widespread in Bohemia; certainly not when compared to evidence of the practice in German-speaking lands, where numerous examples are still preserved (WIEPEN 1903; OSTOIA 1956; HAASTRUP 1987; TRIPPS 1996; WENGER 2000; DILLER 2005; JUNG 2006); and use of the Palmesel outside Prague seems to have been more common in the frontier regions of Bohemia, bordering German-speaking lands, than it was in the central territories.
 One example of this borderland practice is to be found in the museum of the West Bohemian town of Strakonice, in the ambulatory of the Church of St Procopius in the local Commandery of the Order of St John.
-Here, a surviving statue (Ill.
+Here, a surviving statue (III.
 1), somewhat unconventionally, consists of two parts: an ass and a Christ that sits atop the animal as a separate object.
-The two sections of the whole date from different periods (a Baroque-style Christ probably dates back to the early eighteenth century, whereas the ass statue is older and is carved from different material).
-Despite the aforementioned proximity of the Church of St Procopius to German-speaking lands, it is nevertheless possible that the practice of pulling the Palmesel at this site could have been a reflection of Prague ritual.
+The two sections of the whole date from different periods (a Baroque-style Christ probably dates back to the early eighteenth century, whereas the ass statue is older and is carved from different material).20 Despite the aforementioned proximity of the Church of St Procopius to German-speaking lands, it is nevertheless possible that the practice of pulling the Palmesel at this site could have been a reflection of Prague ritual.
 The above-cited breviary of the Church of Our Lady below the Chain (where the practice was also said to have taken place) had in fact been, since the Hussite Wars and therefore up to the 1470s, in the possession of the Strakonice Commandery, from whence it returned to Prague (PETR 1990: 51).
 If the use of a Palmesel was not general practice in the Order of St John, it could have been introduced in Strakonice as a result of use of this breviary.
-What is also interesting in this case is the character of the Strakonice sculpture (i.e. the fact that it consisted
+What is also interesting in this case is the character of the Strakonice sculpture (i.e. the fact that it consisted of two parts): the separate figure of Christ in such a configuration may mean that the surviving Baroque element was a replacement for some older statue of Christ (now lost), which was part of the original ensemble.
+Nevertheless, it is obviously also possible that only an ass was originally used, as at St Vitus Cathedral in Prague; or there is even a third possibility: that a real actor representing Christ could have sat on the wooden ass (which practice might accordingly also be supposed for St Vitus Cathedral - although the rubrics of the preserved breviary of the Order of St John, as well as the rubrics of St Vitus, do not mention this possibility).

 Illustration 5.
 Crucifix.
 Christ with Movable Arms to be Placed in the Easter Sepulchre from the Church of St Benedict at Hradčany in Prague; around 1350.
 A Detail of the Joint Mechanics.
 Photograph © Petr Uličný, 2011.